Taiwolawal/CICD-DEVSECOPS/README.md

 - Now, our repo has been connected to the jenkins server to pull any change from repository and build.

 ## Setting up our CI pipeline
-We need to ensure that we have a file named Jenkinsfile in our code, which gives a detail step of what we plan to do with our code
+We need to ensure that we have a file named Jenkinsfile in our code, which gives a detail step of what we plan to do with our code.

-Since we are working with a java based application, the following stages will be setup in our jenkinsfile to implement our continous integration
+Since we are working with a java based application, the following stages will be setup in our jenkinsfile to implement our continous integration.
 - Checkout source code
 - Unit test
 - Integration test